nmanko1995/Resume/README.md

+dfsdfdsfsdfsdfs

-This folder contains all test artifacts examples I created and used as QA specialist
+sdfsdfsdf folder contains all test artifacts examples I created and used as QA specialist